Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context on when to use this tool: 'to make domain owner's information publicly visible' after disabling privacy protection.
-However, it does not explicitly mention when not to use it or name alternatives, such as the enable counterpart, though the implication is strong given the sibling tool's name.
+The description provides clear context by stating 'Use this endpoint to make domain owner's information publicly visible,' but does not explicitly mention when not to use it or list alternatives beyond the implied inverse.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.